jspaezp/mkquartodocs/docs/README.md

 The things that need to/could be added to the project:

 -   [ ] quarto project support
-- [ ] render in temporary directory, posibly with a ‘safe’ argument
+-   [ ] render in temporary directory, posibly with a 'safe' argument
-- [ ] addition of files not in the docs directory, ‘include’ argument
+-   [ ] addition of files not in the docs directory, 'include' argument
 -   [ ] add readme to testing data
+-   [ ] move
+    `INFO     -  mkquartodocs: Running RemoveCellDataPreprocessor` to
+    debug log